GDSC-MACE/MaceNotes/README.md

 ## Project Background

 Eventhough platforms providing lecture notes are there, notes are not updated according to the latest syllabus and does not contains the whole portion.
 MaceNotes is a one-stop solution for all these problems.
-It serves as a platform where students can get Lecture Notes arranged according to their brach and year so they can prepare for exam in one night.
+It serves as a platform where students can get Lecture Notes arranged according to their branch and year so they can prepare for exam in one night.

 ![Issues](https://img.shields.io/github/issues/GDSC-MACE/MaceNotes)